pc559/thesis/thesis_plan.md

         - Legendre and Fourier as building blocks.
     - Basis choice matters!
         - Why the basic expansion is so bad.
+        - My new basis sets, and their dramatic improvement.
         - Nice table with descriptions and some single-number comparison on examples.
         - FIGURES: Recon for Malda, DBI, scale-inv, with P0, P1, F0, F1 vs $P_{max}$
         - FIGURES: Recon for cos, cosDBI, with P0, P1, F0, F1 vs $P_{max}$.